• Skip to primary navigation

 flour, semolina, tahini, oil, spices, and sesame seeds laid out in bowls

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 Semolina either coarse or fine semolina flour can be used.
 A 50:50 ratio of each can also be used.
 All will work well in this sfouf recipe.